activated-research-company/EclipsePatch/README.md

   <li>
     Remove the Readme.md file, gitignore file, and git folder.
   <li>
-    Rename folder to "ARC Heater Controller v[Version]" where [Version] is the version number of the release.
+    Rename folder to "ARC Temperature Controller v[Version]" where [Version] is the version number of the release.
   </li>
   <li>
     Compile source code to hex.
 If using the Arduino IDE this is done via Sketch -> Export Compiled Binary, or Ctrl + Alt + S, and is saved to the sketch directory.
 The file should be named "Eclipse.ino.mega.hex".